-CLASS III GAMING VENDORS shall obtain a VENDOR LICENSE from the COMMISSION in accordance with GAMING LAWS before commencing to provide goods and/or services to the GAMING OPERATION.
+CLASS III GAMING VENDORS shall obtain a VENDOR LICENSE from the COMMISSION in accordance with GAMING LAWS and the COMMISSION's internal procedures provided to the GAMING OPERATION before commencing to provide goods and/or services to the GAMING OPERATION.
+The COMMISSION may review, audit and/or investigate any CLASS II GAMING VENDOR at any time.